-Integrated Personality - Concept of mental health, Causes of maladjustment -Stress management, techniques with special reference to yoga & meditation - Defense mechanisms: Simple denial, Identification, Projection, Aggression, Regression, Rationalization, Reaction formation, Sublimation - principles of mental hygiene - Yoga and mental health - Effects of yoga in enhancing psychological and physical well being.
+- Integrated Personality - Concept of mental health, Causes of maladjustment -Stress management, techniques with special reference to yoga & meditation - Defense mechanisms: Simple denial, Identification, Projection, Aggression, Regression, Rationalization, Reaction formation, Sublimation - principles of mental hygiene - Yoga and mental health - Effects of yoga in enhancing psychological and physical well being - The power of positive teachers

-- 1. Conduct a study on a high school student using any one method of psychology and submit a report. - 2.
-Discuss on the challenges and chances available for the adolescents of Gen-Next. - 3.
-Prepare a plan of action for an academic year to satisfy the need of an exceptional child of your choice. - 4.
-Assess the intelligence of an individual using a standardized tool. - 5.
+- 1. Discuss on the challenges and chances available for the adolescents of Gen-Next. - 2.
+Prepare a plan of action for an academic year to satisfy the need of an exceptional child of your choice. - 3.
+Assess the intelligence of an individual using a standardized tool. - 4.
+Assess the personality of a high school student using Eysenck personality questionnaire available online and submit your report - 5.
 Prepare a powerpoint presentation to explain the effects of yoga in enhancing psychological and physical well being.